ReagentX/Logria/docs/README.md

 ## Advanced Installation

-`pip install logria` is the best way to install the app for normal use.
+`cargo install logria` is the best way to install the app for normal use.

 ### Installing as a standalone app